Back-to-the-land movement

-A back-to-the-land movement is any of various agrarian movements across different historical periods.
-The common thread is a call for people to take up smallholding and to grow food from the land with an emphasis on a greater degree of self-sufficiency, autonomy, and local community than found in a conventional industrial or postindustrial way of life.
+A back-to-the-land movement is any of the various agrarian movements across different historical periods.
+The common thread is a call for people to take up smallholding and to grow food from the land with an emphasis on a greater degree of self-sufficiency, autonomy, and local community than that found in conventional industrial or postindustrial ways of life.
 Some of the motives behind such movements have included social reform, land reform, and civilian war efforts.
 Groups involved have included political reformers, counterculture hippies, and religious separatists.

 History

 The concept was popularized in the United States at the beginning of the 20th century by activist Bolton Hall, who set up vacant lot farming in New York City and wrote many books on the subject; and by his follower Ralph Borsodi, who is known for his practical experiments in self-sufficient living during the 1920s and 1930s.
 The practice, however, was strong in Europe even before that time.

 During World War II, when Great Britain faced a blockade by German U-boats, a "Dig for Victory" campaign urged civilians to fight food shortages by growing vegetables on any available patch of land.

 Between the mid-1960s and mid-1970s, the USA had a revived back-to-the-land movement, with substantial numbers of people migrating from cities to rural areas.

 The back-to-the-land movement has ideological links to distributism, a 1920s and 1930s attempt to find a "Third Way" between capitalism and socialism.